GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 !!! info "Output explained"

     ... where the first column is the stats from the HiFi-only assembly graph, and the second column is the stats from the HiFi+ONT assembly graph.
-Notice how the HiFi-only graphhas way more nodes than the HiFi+ONT one, like we'd seen in Bandage.
+Notice how the HiFi-only graph has way more nodes than the HiFi+ONT one, like we'd seen in Bandage.
 Stats-wise, this results in the HiFi-only graph having a N50 value of 223 Kbp while the HiFi+ONT one is 10.8 Mbp, a whole order of magnitude larger.
 For the HiFi-only graph, though, there's a bigger difference between its N50 value and its auN value: 223 Kbp vs. 638 Kbp, while the HiFi+ONT stats have a smaller difference of 10.8 Mbp vs. 11.4 Mbp.
 This might be due to the HiFi-only graph having on average shorter segments and more of the shorter ones, since it doesn't have the ONT data to resolve the segments into larger ones.

 ## Correctness (QV using Merqury)

 Correctness refers to the base pair accuracy, and can be measured by comparing one's assembly to a gold standard reference genome.
 This approach is limited by 1) an assumption about the quality of the reference itself and the closeness between it and the assembly being compared, and 2) the need for a reference genome at all, which many species do not have (yet).
 To avoid this, we can use **Merqury**: a reference-free suite of tools for assessing assembly quality (particularly w.r.t. error rate) using *k*-mers and the read set that generated that assembly.
-If an assembly is made up from the same sequences that were in the sequencing reads, then we would not expect any sequences (*k*-mers) in the assembly that aren't present in the read set -- but we do find those sometimes, and those are what Merqury flags as error *k*-mers. **It uses the following formula to calculate QV value, which typically results in QVs of 50-60**:
+If an assembly is made up from the same sequences that were in the sequencing reads, then we would not expect any sequences (*k*-mers) in the assembly that aren't present in the read set&mdash;but we do find those sometimes, and those are what Merqury flags as error *k*-mers. **It uses the following formula to calculate QV value, which typically results in QVs of 50-60**:

 <center>
 ![QV formula](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/merqury_qvformula.png)